allkib/mercado-la-riqueza/README.md

 npm start
 ```

+## Deployment

+This website is configured and ready to deploy to **Netlify**!

+### Quick Deploy to Netlify

+1. Push your code to GitHub/GitLab/Bitbucket
+2. Connect your repository to Netlify
+3. Netlify will auto-detect the Next.js configuration
+4. Click "Deploy" - it's that simple!

+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.

+**Note**: The website includes:
+- ✅ `netlify.toml` configuration file
+- ✅ `@netlify/plugin-nextjs` plugin for optimal Next.js support
+- ✅ All necessary build settings configured

 ## Customizing Brand Identity

 All brand colors and information can be easily customized in `config/brand.ts`.
 Simply update the values in the `brandConfig` object: